Wolox/tech-guides/frontend/docs/kickoff/README.md

 ### Create Project

-Now let's add the new frontend project.
+Now let's add the new Front-End project.
 Enter [https://rollbar.com/settings/accounts/EXAMPLE-PROJECT/projects/](https://rollbar.com/settings/accounts/EXAMPLE-PROJECT/projects/) replacing `EXAMPLE-PROJECT` with your new account name.
 Delete the `FirstProject` that its always added by default and then under `Create a new project` insert your project name in Camel-Case separated by `-`, and assign `Wolox` as a team.
 Don't forget to add the technology at the end of the name of the project.
 This will make the emails more clear.

 ![Rollbar New Project](./resources/rollbar-new-project.png)